-Patients could access the service in a timely way by making their appointment either in person, over the telephone or online.
+Patients could access the service in a timely way by making their appointment either in person or over the telephone.
 When treatment was urgent, patients would be seen on the same day.
-For patients in need of urgent care out of the practice's normal working hours they were directed by answerphone message to either a process set up for patients receiving treatment privately or for patients receiving treatment under the NHS.
+For patients in need of urgent care out of the practice's normal working hours they were directed by answerphone message to the NHS 111 service.
 Callers would then be directed to the relevant out of hours dental service for treatment.